mannb986/Dataquest-Project/README.md

     * 4 -- At least graduated from College
     * 5 -- Not available

-In this project, we'll explore the dataset, and try to find patterns in the demographics of the victims.
-Our first step is to read the data in and take a look at it.
+In this project, I will explore the dataset, and try to find patterns in the demographics of the victims.